SparK-Cruz/elpho/README.md

 Extension Library for PHp Object-orientation
 ============================================

+Your non-invasive, lightweight, fast, dev-tool framework

 ### WARNING
-The core framework is meant for non-html serving php code.
+The framework core is meant for non-html-serving php code.
 It's structure is dedicated to solve the leaked scope and procedural ancestry of PHP.
-This is not a MVC framework, but it has a built-in MVC module you can use.
+Although we do have a built-in MVC module, this is not a MVC framework.

 The core is a language extension and even tough we try to fix some stuff, it's still PHP.

-The framework uses classes as a means for isolation of files.
+## Hello Core

-Here is the HelloWorld.php example:
+Here is the very verbose HelloWorld.php example:

 ```php
 <?php